Genocs/enterprise-containers/README.md

 It contains the source code for a model class used by two services:

 - The **Producers**: a WebApi that send messages to RabbitMQ cluster
+- The **Internal Service**: a WebApi that can be used only inside the cluster
 - The **Consumers**: a Worker listening RabbitMQ messages.

-`Genocs.KubernetesCourse.WebApi` contains the code for generating the messages which are published to a RabbitMQ queue.
+`Genocs.KubernetesCourse.WebApi` contains the code for generating the messages which are published to a RabbitMQ queue, as well as to call an internal WebApi.

+`Genocs.KubernetesCourse.Internal.WebApi` contains the code for the WebApi used only inside the cluster.

 `Genocs.KubernetesCourse.Worker` contains the consumer code processing RabbitMQ messages.